-Concerning the flight you can assume that it will cost you between 800 and 1200 Euros (or 1000 and 1600 USD).
+Concerning the flight, you can assume that it will cost you between 800 and 1200 Euros (or 1000 and 1600 USD).
 We recommend you to book your flight at least two months in advance and to regularly check for special offers (check also the Tab Links to find specialized flight websites).
 Please make sure that you book a complete flight connection instead of combining the flights yourself.
-Thus your baggage will be checked through to the final destination – and if you miss a connection flight due to a delay your airline guarantees you a free seat on one of the following flights.
+Thus your baggage will be checked through to the final destination – and if you miss a connecting flight due to a delay your airline guarantees you a free seat on one of the following flights.

 If you want to take a bus from Buenos Aires to the city of your final destination, you can check all connections at Plataforma 10 or buy the ticket directly at Retiro (the central bus terminal).

 If you are planning to fly from Buenos Aires to another city, you will probably have to go from the international airport Ezeiza to the national airport Jorge Newbery Aeroparque.
 The bus shuttle of Tienda León offers a good and safe transfer service – and its employees speak English!

 The journey from Ezeiza to Aeroparque takes ca. 1:10hs, departing every 30 minutes.
 The ticket costs around 11 Euro and can be bought directly in the arrival hall of the airport.